auth0/docs/articles/tokens/guides/validate-access-tokens.md

 Opaque Access Tokens can be used with the [`/userinfo` endpoint](/api/authentication#get-user-info) to return a user's profile.
 If you receive an opaque Access Token, you don't need to validate it.
 You can use it with the `/userinfo` endpoint, and Auth0 takes care of the rest.

-To learn more about getting an opaque Access Token for the `userinfo` endpoint, see [Get an Access Token: Opaque Access Tokens](/tokens/guides/access-token/get-access-tokens#opaque-access-tokens).
+To learn more about getting an opaque Access Token for the `userinfo` endpoint, see [Get Access Tokens](/tokens/guides/get-access-tokens#opaque-access-tokens).

 ## JSON Web Token (JWT) Access Tokens